-The Doctor of Educational Ministry degree prepares graduates for leadership in biblical educational ministry.
-Intended for those who are presently involved in educational ministry leadership, this degree is designed to build upon the Master of Arts in Christian Education degree at Southwestern Baptist Theological Seminary or its equivalent.
-The D.Ed.Min. challenges the student to think biblically about educational ministry in the church and home, and its focus on the application of Scriptures to ministry means that it is structured so that students can attend seminars while continuing to work in their ministry setting.
-Major fields of study include Biblical Counseling, Childhood Ministry Leadership, Educational Leadership, Family Ministry, and Student Ministry Leadership.
+The Doctor of Educational Ministry (D.Ed.Min.) degree further prepares graduates for advanced leadership in ministry.
+Intended for those who are actively involved in ministry leadership, this degree is designed to develop reflective and expert practitioners in ministry who will grow not only in ministry comprehension and competence, but also in character and virtue.
+The D.Ed.Min. challenges the student to think and write biblically about ministry, and its focus on the application of the Scriptures to practical ministry concerns allows the student to directly apply their doctoral studies to their own ministry setting.
+Concentration areas of study include Biblical Counseling, Christian Leadership, Church Planting Leadership, Church Revitalization, Discipleship and Christian Growth, Evangelism and Missions, Executive Leadership, Family Ministry, and Worship Leadership.

 The Doctor of Education (Ed.D.) program is designed to equip the graduate with scholarship and educational and leadership competencies.
 The graduate will be prepared to serve in leadership and teaching positions in higher education contexts, as well as in educational ministries of the church and in non-profit organizations.
 The Ed.D. will uniquely equip scholar-practitioners who influence their organizations as they become published writers, excellent teachers, thought-leaders, and problem solvers.
 Specialized concentrations include Higher Education Administration, Organizational Leadership, and Teaching and Educational Ministry.